 A pre-emptive check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the colder months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the season.
+However, as we approach the colder months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the season.

 Among the leading ways to stop your furnace from going on strike and make sure it runs as it should is with yearly scheduled tune-ups on your furnace

 .
-Just like most mechanical equipment, the life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to make it hot, it’s important to take a look at all the various parts to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
+Just like any mechanical equipment, the useful life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up cashing out for emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to make it hot, it’s important to take a look at all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your home.
 Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual system maintenance to remain valid, so neglecting your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your system does ever stop working in the middle of a cold snap.
-Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with annual furnace system tune-ups from Coastal Service Experts.
+Most manufacturers’ warranties call for annual equipment maintenance to stay valid, so neglecting your tune-ups can possibly result in losing your furnace warranty, which can be major money if your system does ever stop working in the middle of winter.
+Be sure to get all you can from your warranty by ensuring it’s valid as long as possible with annual furnace system tune-ups from Coastal Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?